Leioproctus: Foraging behaviour

-Leioproctus species show almost no territorial behaviours, and often nest and feed within close proximity of each other.
-They can show a range of distance and foraging time between individuals as well as species.
-Although a common theme to all species is that they typically nest close to a large food source (<10m) such as a large Leptospermum tree (Mānuka) which are common in New Zealand and east Australia.
+Leioproctus species show almost no territorial behaviour, and often nest and feed within close proximity of each other, although they show a range of distances and foraging times between individuals as well as species.
+A theme common to all species is that they typically nest close (within 10 m) to rich food sources, such as large Mānuka trees, which are common in New Zealand and eastern Australia.